-The Minimum Wage in Ireland will be increasing on January 1st 2018.
+The Minimum Wage in Ireland was increased on January 1st 2018.

-The Low Pay Commission recommended in June this year , that the National Minimum Wage for an experienced adult worker should increase to €9.55 per hour.
+The Low Pay Commission recommended in June 2017 , that the National Minimum Wage for an experienced adult worker should increase to €9.55 per hour.
 (The increase was only supported by six of the nine Commission members.)

-This change works out as an increase of 3.2% on the current rate of €9.25 per hour.
+This change to the minimum wage works out as an increase of 3.2% on the current rate of €9.25 per hour.

-By 2018 – the minimum wage for an experienced adult worker will have increased by 10.5% since 2015 – when the minimum wage was €8.65 per hour.
+The minimum wage for an experienced adult worker has increased by 10.5% since 2015 – when the minimum wage was €8.65 per hour.